-Lindsey Jones is a researcher and development practitioner working on issues related to climate change adaptation, disaster risk reduction and resilience.
-He has dedicated his career to supporting development and humanitarian organisations respond to social and environmental threats – both now and the future.
-Lindsey has designed and led a number of large international research progammes in Africa and Asia, having held positions at leading think tanks, research institutes and development organisations.
+Lindsey Jones is a researcher and technical analyst working on issues related to disaster risk reduction, resilience and climate change adaptation.
+His career has been dedicated to supporting development and humanitarian agencies in responding to a range of social and environmental threats.
+Lindsey has designed and led a number of large international technical assistance progammes in Africa and Asia, having held positions at leading think tanks, research institutes and development organisations.

 |2020||PhD.
 Environmental Policy and Development. |

 Thesis: Essays in Resilience Measurement.
 Supervisor: Prof. Declan Conway.